 A Complete Guide: How to Clean Eyelash Extensions

 Having lash extensions make you look fantastic.
-BUT what many lash fans don't realize is that if they don't clean their lashes properly, there could soon face all kind of eye health issues.
+However, if you don't clean your extension lashes properly, you could soon face all kind of eye health issues.

 Nature's intention of having our eyelashes are to catch any dust & debris we may come in contact with, so our eyes are safe.

 During the procedure of eyelash extension, when your lash technician adds a strand of eyelash extensions to your natural lashes, she doesn't apply it directly on your skin but 1-2 mm away from your lash line (applying lash glue directly to the skin can cause burns or glue allergy).

 Over time, this gap between the lash line and lash extensions can collect excess oil from the skin, makeup debris, and dirt which will make your eyelash line more responsive to bacterial growth.
 That's why cleaning your lashes and eyelids regularly with a lash cleanser is so important.

 Dirty lashes can cause painful eye infections:

 What happens if you don't clean lash extensions?